LGDan/grist-widget-drawio/README.md

 ## How-To

-1. To use this, ensure you have a column called `Diagram` in the table you wish to link to this widget.
+1. To use this, ensure you have a column to put diagram data into.
+Call it what you want - you can select it later.

-> I'm aware this is a limitation as this does not work with the column mapping feature.
-I'm working on it.

 2. Add a new custom widget, and use this URL: `https://lgdan.github.io/grist-widget-drawio/`

+3. Give the widget full document access, and pick your column to store the diagram data.

+4. Make sure you have a record selected (not a blank one).

-3. Double click the placeholder image, and use the draw.io editor as you would normally.
-Hit save to sync back a PNG export to the selected row's `Diagram` column.
+5. Double click the placeholder image, and use the draw.io editor as you would normally.
+Hit save to sync back a PNG export to the column you chose earlier of the selected row.

 ## Warnings